Hadwiger's Conjecture for squares of 2-Trees: Introduction

 Hadwiger's conjecture is well known to be a challenging problem.
 Bollob\'{a}s, Catlin and Erd\H{o}s \cite{Bollobs1980195} describe it as ``one of the deepest unsolved problems in graph theory''.
 Hadwiger himself \cite{hadwiger1943klassifikation} proved the conjecture for $t = 3$.
 (The conjecture is trivially true for $t=1,2$.)
 In view of Wagner's result \cite{wagner}, Hadwiger's conjecture for $t = 4$ is equivalent to the Four Color Conjecture, the latter being proved by Appel and Haken \cite{appel1977everyi,appel1977everyii} in 1977.
 In 1993, Robertson, Seymour and Thomas \cite{robertson1993hadwiger} proved that Hadwiger's conjecture is true for $t = 5$.
 The conjecture remains unsolved for $t \ge 6$, though for $t=6$ Kawarabayashi and Toft~\cite{kawarabayashi2005any} proved that any graph that is $K_7$-minor free and $K_{4,4}$-minor free is $6$-colorable.

-Hadwiger's conjecture has been proved for several classes of graphs, including line graphs \cite{reed2004hadwiger}, proper circular arc graphs \cite{belkale2009hadwiger}, quasi-line graphs \cite{Chudnovsky:2008:HCQ:1400140.1400143}, 3-arc graphs \cite{WXZ}, complements of Kneser graphs \cite{XZ}, and powers of cycles and their complements \cite{li2007hadwiger}.
-Since Hadwiger's conjecture is equivalent to the statement that $\eta(G) \ge \chi(G)$ for any graph $G$, where $\chi(G)$ is the chromatic number of $G$, there is also an extensive body of work on the Hadwiger number.
-See for example \cite{chandran2008hadwiger} for a study of the Hadwiger number of the Cartesian product of two graphs and \cite{GHPP} for a recent work on the Hadwiger number of graphs with small chordality.
+Similar to other difficult conjectures in graph theory, attempting Hadwiger's conjecture for some natural graph classes may lead to new techniques and shed light on the general case.
+So far Hadwiger's conjecture has been proved for several classes of graphs, including line graphs \cite{reed2004hadwiger}, proper circular arc graphs \cite{belkale2009hadwiger}, quasi-line graphs \cite{Chudnovsky:2008:HCQ:1400140.1400143}, 3-arc graphs \cite{WXZ}, complements of Kneser graphs \cite{XZ}, and powers of cycles and their complements \cite{li2007hadwiger}.
+There is also an extensive body of work on the Hadwiger number; see, for example, \cite{chandran2008hadwiger} and \cite{GHPP}.

-It would be helpful if one could reduce Hadwiger's conjecture for all graphs to some special classes of graphs.
-In this paper we establish a result of this type.
-A graph is called a \emph{split graph} if its vertex set can be partitioned into an independent set and a clique.
-The \emph{square} of a graph $G$, denoted by $G^2$, is the graph with the same vertex set as $G$ such that two vertices are adjacent if and only if the distance between them in $G$ is equal to $1$ or $2$.
-The first main result in this paper is as follows.
+As mentioned above, Reed and Seymour \cite{reed2004hadwiger} proved that Hadwiger's conjecture is true for line graphs.
+Recently, there have been multiple attempts to generalize this result to graph classes that properly contain all line graphs.
+This was typically achieved by identifying some features of line graphs and using them as defining properties of the super class.
+An important super class of line graphs introduced in \cite{CS}, for which Hadwiger's conjecture has been confirmed \cite{Chudnovsky:2008:HCQ:1400140.1400143}, is the class of \emph{quasi-line graphs}, which are graphs with the property that the neighborhood of every vertex can be partitioned into at most two cliques.